basham/swit-workshop-a11y/slides.md

 ```

 Notes:
 When a screen reader finds an element, it maps the tag name to find its inherit role.
-The role is what defines the identity of the content and how it should operate.
+The role is what defines the type of the content and how it should operate.
 You can explicitly set or override an element's role by using the role attribute.
 That means you could essentially write the same list using div or span elements or something completely different.